jetty-project/i-jetty/branches/new-sdk/readme.txt

 How to build
 ============
+0)  Install the android.jar from your android install directory into your local maven repository:
+      $ mvn install:install-file -DgroupId=android -DartifactId=android \
+        -Dversion=[android version] -Dpackaging=jar \
+        -Dfile=[path to android.jar]

 1)  Check out the project from code.google.com:
     $ svn checkout http://i-jetty.googlecode.com/svn/trunk/ i-jetty-read-only

-2)  Once in the checkout direcory, simple run the deploy script with the SDK in your path (trailing slash optional):
+2)  Build i-jetty.
+You will need to have maven installed:
+        $ cd i-jetty-read-only
+        $ mvn clean install -Dandroid.home=[path to your android installation]

+3) Build two example web applications:
+        $ cd console
+        $ mvn clean install -Dandroid.home=[path to your android installation]
-        $ cd i-jetty-read-only/
+        $ cd hello
+        $ mvn clean install -Dandroid.home=[path to your android installation]

+4) Make an sdcard image if you do not already have one:
+        $ scripts/create-sdcard.sh

+5) Copy the webapps and i-jetty onto the sdcard.img:
+        $ scripts/sync-sdcard.sh

+4)  Run i-jetty:
-        $ export ANDROID_SDK=/home/alex/Desktop/Downloads/android-sdk_m5-rc15_linux-x86
+        $ export ANDROID_SDK=[path to your android installation]
-        $ ./deploy.sh
+        $ scripts/deploy.sh

-    The script should do all the building, packaging, and uploading to the emulator for you.
+    The script will start the emulator for you.
 Once it's done, the emulator should pop up and boot into Android.

 3)  To start i-jetty, simply open the "Manage Jetty" activity in the emulator and click "Start Jetty".
 You should be able to point your favorite browser